 Olive scoffed despite the fear.
 “I may be pathetic, but wouldn’t that make you—the person who’s trying to kill someone as pathetic as me—even more pathetic?”

 A grimace.
 “Die, prince.”

 Atienna appeared before Olive and guided his hand up to grab the Capricornian’s wrist.
-The man froze in confusion and Atienna used the opportunity to make Olive flip the man backwards and kick him in the face.
+The man froze in confusion, and Atienna used the opportunity to make Olive flip the man backward and kick him in the face.
 The gun clattered to Olive’s side before the man tumbled down the stairwell.
 A handful of the Capricornians rushing up the stairs stepped to the side as the man fell, while others further went down to assess the damage.

 “Keep going, Olive!”
 Atienna said before flickering out from his vision.

 But Capricornians are more combat-ready.
 That is fact.
-Even after War’s end, they’ve been heavily trained.
+Even after war’s end, they’ve been heavily trained.
 Many have seen real battle at the southern border with Argo.

 Olive bit his lip, heart hammering.
 He had to help.
 Somehow.
 He couldn’t be useless.

 Werner appeared then, synchronizing in front of him with absolute clarity.

 “Chance, calm down,” came Werner’s voice.
 He crouched down to Olive’s eye level.
 The man’s eyes were cold.
 Calm.
 He wrapped his hand around Olive’s own, which wielded the gun.
 “May I?”